 Òran Uisge (Gaelic for song of water) is a wildflower meadow that runs along the banks of the river Roskhill.
 The meadow has over 50 varieties of wildflowers, which first appear in May right through to late September.
 These range from a sea of bluebells in May, three types of orchids in June and July and meadowsweet and common valerian in late summer.
 The scents from the flowers can be intoxicating and can lift your spirits. Òran Uisge was my inspiration for Skyenatureblog.com and my poetry.
 Please visit my website :

 suewoodskye – Poetry-Art-Photography-skyenatureblog.com

-I enjoy writing this blog because, I am passionate about nature.
+I enjoy writing this blog because I am passionate about nature.
 I would like to inspire others to be passionate too.
 The love of nature is a wonderful gift that, gives you free pleasure for your entire life.
-It is vital that we all look after the natural world in our own environments.
+It is vital that we all look after the natural world in our own environment.